Create index in MongoDB

 expression

-Index only the documents which match the specified filter expression
+Index only the documents that match the specified filter expression

 Use Custom